jbairoso/portfolio_challenge2/README.md

 With these points in mind, in this Challenge you’ll set yourself up for future success by applying the core skills you've recently learned: flexbox, media queries, and CSS variables.
 You'll get to practice your new skills while creating something that you'll use during your job search.
 It’s a win-win that you'll likely be grateful for in the future!

 ## User Story
-*AS AN employer
+AS AN employer<br/>
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+I WANT to view a potential employee's deployed portfolio of work samples<br/>
+SO THAT I can review samples of their work and assess whether they're a good candidate for an open position</br>

 ## Acceptance Criteria
 * GIVEN I need to sample a potential employee's previous work